Broiled Lobster Tail Recipe

 But in the end, you have a lovely meal that doesn’t require bibs, nutcrackers, or wads of napkins.

 Toasted hazelnuts are also rather buttery in taste add a lovely crunch to each bite.
-Do you have a special way of preparing lobster tails?
+Do you have a special way of preparing lobster tails for broilling?
 Please let us know about it in the comments.
 Thanks!

 Take care if working with an especially hard shell so you don't cut yourself, and use a strong hand.

-If starting with frozen lobster tails, while the lobster tails are defrosting, prepare the hazelnut brown butter sauce.
+If starting with frozen lobster tails, while the lobsters are defrosting, prepare the hazelnut brown butter sauce.

 1 Toast the hazelnuts: Toast hazelnuts in a small skillet on medium to medium high heat.
 When fragrant and lightly browned, remove hazelnuts from pan and place in the center a dry, clean dish towel.
 Rub the hazelnuts together inside of the dish towel to remove as much of the papery dark skins as you can.
 Coarsely chop them and set aside.